anavarro-xk/functionalprogrammingforassholes/README.md

 - What is a closure.
 - Cool array methods and other high order functions.
 - Examples: turning smelly code into great, unit testable code.
+- Lots and lots more...

+Every topic will have it's own folder.
+Each folder will have the following naming convention: fpjs_chapterNumber_topic.

+Inside each folder you will find an article in .md and also some html, css and js files with the examples.

+Hope this helps me (or anyone) to become a better javascript developer.

+___

 Lots of thanks to @mpjme, a source of great inspiration and documentation for doing this.
 Other sources of documentation that helped me with this course are: